 It´s no secret that Colombia´s safety situation was a big concern for travelers during the last years.
 But is it now safe to travel in Colombia?
 The short answer is YES; it is safe.

 Colombia is finally safe for travelers and the word is spreading out.
 In 2016 Colombia received 5 million visitors, which represents an increase of 95% in comparison to 2010 and an increase of 12.6 % in comparison to 2015.
+In 2017 and 2018, Colombia hit new internal records as the amount of visitors received grew by a 8-9% per year.

 This is quite remarkable if you keep in mind that the average world-wide tourism only increased by 4% during the same period.
 Nowadays, Colombia receives even more tourists than neighbouring Peru.